mathigon/textbooks/euclidean-geometry/content.md

 Mathematics has been studied for many thousands of years – to predict the seasons, calculate taxes, or estimate the size of farming land.

-It wasn't until around 500 BC that mathematicians in ancient Greece started to study mathematics just “for fun”, without a specific application in mind.
+Around 500 BC, mathematicians in ancient Greece started to study mathematics just “for fun”, without a specific application in mind.
 They were amazed by mathematical patterns, and wanted to explore and explain them.
 ::: column(width=300)

     x-media.shift-1(src="images/tablet.jpg" width=300 height=210)